-The 18th century saw an increase in scientific knowledge and practical research.
-Many findings found their way into everyday life, craft and commerce.
-New technics allowed, e.g., to create new colours.
-Find out here what Napoleon’s Campaign in Egypt, the Prussians and an apothecary had to do with the various blue pigments created in the long 18th century.
+The 18th century sees an increase in scientific knowledge and practical research.
+Many findings have a direct impact on everyday life, craft and commerce.
+New technics allows, e.g., to create new colours.
+Find out here what Napoleon’s Campaign in Egypt, the Prussians and an apothecary have to do with the various blue pigments created in the long 18th century.

 Around the turn of the 19th century, Joseph Mallord William Turner was a young, restless painter, always on the lookout for inspiration for his art.
 After having toured many parts of Britain, he planned to visit the Continent.
 He was especially interested in the awe-inspiring, romantic Swiss Alps – considered by many a rocky, dangerous wasteland.
 Thus, aged about 27, and still being an unknown artist, he decided to follow his plans through.
 Let’s accompany him on his first ever trip abroad.